Streaming Monetization: Ultimate Guide to Music Monetization

 $1,000 / 1,000,000 = $0.001 per stream

-Monetization Thresholds
+Monetization Thresholds & Restrictions

-Coerced by Universal Music Group to adopt their Artist-Centric model, Spotify now has a threshold.
-The point of the threshold is to ensure that revenue is driven to the artists who add the most value.
-Streams don’t generate revenue, subscriptions do.
-The artists with the greatest value are those who drive subscriptions.
 It’s like a concert where you have a headliner and an unknown opening act.
-The headliner gets paid because they’re the reason people bought tickets, not necessarily because people love their performance.
+The headliner gets paid because they’re the reason people buy tickets, not necessarily because people love their performance.
 The opening act could outshine the headliner, but nobody paid to see them.
 This is the logic behind Artist-centric.

 Under Spotify’s threshold, each song that generates fewer than 1,000 streams every 12 months gets demonetized.
 Additionally, the streams must come from an undisclosed number of listeners, kept secret by Spotify due to their claim that it leads to manipulation.
 Every song in an artist’s catalog with fewer than 84 streams each month earns nothing.
 Even songs that qualify will lose all revenue from their first 1,000 streams, depending on how many months it takes to reach the total.
-A song could surpass the required number of streams but fail to reach the listener threshold.

 Staying monetized